kaosbeat/estuary/BUILDING.md

 ## Building for a release

 `nix-build` will build all the packages and symlink the output in the `result` folder.
 The `estuary-common` package is built with both shells.
+But don't run `nix-build` itself, it will result in error.
+Run one of the make scripts specified below.

 ```shell
 tree result